 - providing and preserving public order, as well as working on its recuperation when disrupted in a broader area or higher intensity,

-At the moment Serbian Gendarmerie counts around 2800 operators in strength.
-The Command of the Gendarmerie is established at Serbian Capital, Belgrade.
+At the moment, Serbian Gendarmerie counts around 2800 operators in strength.
+The Command of the Gendarmerie is established in Serbian Capital, Belgrade.
 The main operational element consists of four detachments located in four strategically important cities: Belgrade, Novi Sad, Kraljevo, and Niš.

-These detachments are organized as highly independent units in order to be able to execute every-day duties on their territory of jurisdiction and when needed, can quickly assist others throughout the State territory.
-Every detachment has its specialized unit (Serb. specijalistička jedinica) of a company rank with a specially trained and equipped operators, ready to face the most complex threats in urban and rural surroundings.
+These detachments are organized as highly independent units to be able to execute everyday duties on their territory of jurisdiction and, when needed, can quickly assist others throughout the State territory.
+Every detachment has its specialized unit (Serb. specijalistička jedinica) of a company rank with specially trained and equipped operators, ready to face the most complex threats in urban and rural surroundings.

-Specialized units compile several anti-terrorist teams each, that can be reinforced with sniper groups, K9s, and EOD specialists when needed.
-Diving Unit of the Serbian Gendarmerie is organized in Belgrade and as a specialist element is intended for conducting special actions in all water surroundings, on water surfaces, as well as the land area near the water.
+Specialized units compile several anti-terrorist teams, each that can be reinforced with sniper groups, K9s, and EOD specialists when needed.
+The diving Unit of the Serbian Gendarmerie is organized in Belgrade and, as a specialist element, is intended for conducting special actions in all water surroundings, on water surfaces, as well as the land area near the water.

-Since 2005 operational capacities of the Gendarmerie are being increased with the Personnel and Infrastructure Protection Unit which is specialized in tasks and jobs of physical and technical protection.
+Since 2005 operational capacities of the Gendarmerie have been increased with the Personnel and Infrastructure Protection Unit, which is specialized in tasks and jobs of physical and technical protection.

 Selection and training

-There is a difference between a selection for a place in the “regular” element of the Gendarmerie, and the one for a place within specialized units.
-The second one is usually of a “closed” type, thus only active gendarmes can apply to undergo tough selection training for a place at the elite specialist element of the Serbian Gendarmerie.
+There is a difference between a selection for a place in the “regular” element of the Gendarmerie and the one for a place within specialized units.
+The second one is usually of a “closed” type.
+Thus only active gendarmes can apply to undergo tough selection training for a place in the elite specialist element of the Serbian Gendarmerie.
 Those attracted by diving can apply voluntarily when the Diving Unit issues a job opening.

-If received a positive evaluation, a candidate is being dispatched for a classical drill, lasting for 3 to 4 weeks in police training centers in the country.
-During this period instructors expose candidates to extreme efforts combined with a minimal rest period, in order to test their motivation to become a part of the Serbian Gendarmerie.
+If he receives a positive evaluation, a candidate is dispatched for a classical drill, lasting for 3 to 4 weeks in police training centres in the country.
+During this period, instructors expose candidates to extreme efforts combined with a minimal rest period in order to test their motivation to become a part of the Serbian Gendarmerie.

-Daily activities include tough and often physical exercises, marches through rough terrain in full combat gear, tactical situations, and problems in urban and rural surroundings and similar.
-Every candidate is obligated to continuously bear a rifle, Zastava M70 AB1 or AB2, both chambered for 7.62×39 mm caliber, which are Serbian versions of the famous Russian Kalashnikov system, along with semi-automatic handgun CZ 99 in 9 mm caliber, manufactured by the Serbian producer Zastava Arms.
+Daily activities include challenging and often physical exercises, marches through rough terrain in full combat gear, tactical situations, and problems in urban and rural surroundings and similar.
+Every candidate is obligated to bear a rifle, Zastava M70 AB1 or AB2 continuously, both chambered for 7.62×39 mm caliber, which are Serbian versions of the famous Russian Kalashnikov system, along with a semi-automatic handgun CZ 99 in 9 mm caliber, manufactured by the Serbian producer Zastava Arms.

 One`s combat set is completed with an old military camouflage uniform, tactical vest, and ballistic helmet.
-The results of every candidate are carefully being monitored by a team of instructors, a psychologist, and a doctor, including his or her scores in individual tasks as well as in group ones because the unit needs only those who are strong individuals, but able to fit in team actions as well.
+The results of every candidate are carefully monitored by a team of instructors, a psychologist, and a doctor, including their scores in individual tasks as well as in group ones because the unit needs only those who are strong individuals but able to fit into the team actions as well.

 Depending on individual preferences, some operators could be admitted for a specialization in a particular area of training and later admitted to a correlating Gendarmerie unit.
-Gendarmes training is continuous as long as they are active in the unit.
-After some period, a gendarme with a good professional result can apply for a selection for a place in a specialized unit, which is much more demanding.
+Gendarmes’ training is continuous as long as they are active in the unit.
+After some period, a gendarme with an excellent professional result can apply for a selection for a place in a specialized unit, which is much more demanding.

 Specialists also meticulously study tactics of small units, actions such as ambushes, blockades, and surroundings, but also some elements of diversions and raids.
-In order to improve their overall training and combat readiness, the Command often organized joint exercises, courses, and seminars with colleagues from elite units abroad.
+To improve their overall training and combat readiness, the Command often organized joint exercises, courses, and seminars with colleagues from elite units abroad.